oliverjam/learn-advanced-react-reusable-components/README.md

 }
 ```

-See how this allows us a child deeper in the tree to access values without passing them as props?
+See how this allows a child deeper in the tree to access values without passing them as props?

 ### Task